Boldizsarb/Devops_com619/workflow.md

 * Clone the reposatory
 * Cmd the root directory and input: docker-compose up --build
 * Once you see the sign of: app listening at http://localhost:3000 ✓
-* The Aplication can be observed on the link.
+* The Aplication can be observed on that link.

 ## Project  Initiation: